 A traditional CPA firm might just meet with you once a year to prepare your taxes.
 A virtual CFO takes things a step further.
 Remember, a virtual CFO is on a mission to help you achieve all your business goals and increase profitability.
 That means that even taxes become a strategy.

-While virtual CFOs can elevate standard services like tax planning to ensure a client's financial success, these financial professionals also provide support in ways not typically seen by CPA firms.
 One example is through road mapping.
-VCFOs use their financial expertise to help clients plan for the future by developing a roadmap to success.
-This undertaking involves talking to the client about their goals and then working backward to identify one or more paths to achieving them.
-After a VCFO has identified a path forward to success, a virtual CFO will take on managing bank relationships, weekly financial meetings, budgeting, cash flow management, financial statements, business forecasting, companywide KPIs, financial strategy, financial reports, and other tasks to ensure that clients stay on track to their goals.
+VCFOs use their financial expertise -- as well as industry benchmarking data -- to help clients plan for the future by developing a roadmap to success.
+This involves talking to the client about their goals and then working backward to identify one or more paths to achieving them.
+After a VCFO has identified a path forward, they may take on weekly financial meetings, budgeting, cash flow management, financial statements, business forecasting, companywide KPIs, financial strategy, financial reports, and other tasks to ensure that clients stay on track to their goals.

 Should You Hire a Virtual CFO, Bookkeeper, or a Full-time CFO?